-3. Legislative initiative is to be understood hereafter as the right to submit to the legislative power draft laws with a view of their adoption by the Parliament.
+4. Legislative initiative is to be understood hereafter as the right to submit to the legislative power draft laws with a view of their adoption by the Parliament.

-4. For the purposes of this study and in accordance with the terms used in the majority of European constitutions, the term "right " shall be understood widely.
-It refers to the possibility granted to any subject indiscriminately whether the submission constitutes an expression of a public power by public authorities or is the result of the exercise of a right to democratic participation of the citizens or communities of citizens for instance.
+5. For the purposes of this study and in accordance with the terms used in the majority of European constitutions, the term "right " shall be understood widely.
+It refers to the possibility granted to any subject, irrespective of whether the submission constitutes an expression of a public power by public authorities or is the result of the exercise of a right to democratic participation of the citizens or communities of citizens.

-5. Furthermore, since any legislative initiative implies the beginning of a legislative process, the right to legislative initiative is to be analysed in its exercise and consequently cannot be departed from the whole legislative process.
-Therefore it has been considered relevant to also include in the current study a description of the exercise of the right to legislative initiative and hence the main features of the drafting requisites as well as of the process of the legislative working out.
+6. Furthermore, since any legislative initiative implies the beginning of a legislative process, the right of legislative initiative is to be analysed in its exercise and consequently cannot be separated from the whole legislative process.
+Therefore it has been considered relevant also to include in the current study a description of the exercise of the right of legislative initiative and hence the main features of the drafting requisites as well as the stages of the legislative process.

-6. Focus, has been deliberately given to the legislative initiative empowered to State and public authorities, and more specifically to the executive power and the members of the Parliament.
-They are indeed the major actors of the exercise of democratic life and more specifically of legislative initiative and constitute a common feature to all constitutions and democracies in Europe.
+7. Focus has been deliberately placed on the legislative initiative granted to State and public authorities, and more specifically to the executive power and the members of the Parliament.
+They are indeed the major actors of the exercise of democratic life and more specifically of the legislative initiative and constitute a common feature of all constitutions and democracies in Europe.

-7. With regard to the Parliamentarian mechanisms and the legislative process a detailed and comprehensive analysis would have required a long and exhaustive study of all parliaments' internal mechanisms and practice in Europe.
+8. With regard to the Parliamentarian mechanisms and the legislative process a detailed and comprehensive analysis would have required a long and exhaustive study of all parliaments' internal mechanisms and practices in Europe.
 This would deserve a separate study as such and would go beyond the current subject.
 Therefore, a more generalist approach has been chosen, and therefore the most important principles which ground parliamentary practices have been identified and described.

-8. Legislative initiative has been analysed from the point of view of the right of initiating laws at the national level and not at the regional or local level where the regulations might considerably vary.
+9. Legislative initiative has been analysed from the point of view of the right of initiating laws at the national level and not at the regional or local level where the regulations might considerably vary.